 - Bonus Lesson: How to Meet Customer Expectations with Amazing Content - October 27, 2017

 It doesn’t matter what is our field of work, we all want to improve productivity.
 If you could add just a few hours to the day it would be enough.
-Somehow you always seam to fall behind with at least a little bit of work.
+Somehow you always seem to fall behind with at least a little bit of work.

 There have been many articles, books, seminars on the subject and just for keeping up with those you need to be more efficient.
-We all have this wish of being able to do more and more, each day.

-1. One must prioritise
+1. One must prioritize

 Are your tasks actually important to your overall activity?
 You will never be effective if you don’t know what you want to do.
-The tabs you have on your goals will help you in prioritising your everyday tasks.
+The tabs you have on your goals will help you in prioritizing your everyday tasks.
 Always ask yourself if each activity takes you closer to the goals you have.